-Old Control Regime New Control Regime 2.
-No minimum sanitisation period is specified for directorate civil servants leaving the Civil Service on grounds other than retirement (e.g. agreement officers and resignees).
-Each case will be considered on its own merits.
-3. The minimum sanitisation period is normally shortened or waived for notionally remunerated work and may be shortened for remunerated work taken up with the following organisations (the specified organisations) - (a) charitable, academic or other non-profit making organisations not primarily engaged in commercial operations; (b) non-commercial regional or international organisations; or (c) the Central Authorities of the People's Republic of China, where the work would not give rise to conflict of interest and is unlikely to cause negative public perception.
-4. For all other outside work (in particular work of a commercial nature), the minimum sanitisation period would only be shortened where there are special considerations, and provided that the work would not give rise to conflict of interest or negative public perception.
-5. Having regard to the circumstances of a particular case, a longer sanitisation period may be imposed if so required to more fully forestall
+- 2. No minimum sanitisation period is specified for directorate civil servants leaving the Civil Service on grounds other than retirement (e.g. agreement officers and resignees).
+Each case will be considered on its own merits. - 3.
+The minimum sanitisation period is normally shortened or waived for notionally remunerated work and may be shortened for remunerated work taken up with the following organisations (the specified organisations) - (a) charitable, academic or other non-profit making organisations not primarily engaged in commercial operations; - (b) non-commercial regional or international organisations; or - (c) the Central Authorities of the People's Republic of China, where the work would not give rise to conflict of interest and is unlikely to cause negative public perception.

+- 4. For all other outside work (in particular work of a commercial nature), the minimum sanitisation period would only be shortened where there are special considerations, and provided that the work would not give rise to conflict of interest or negative public perception. - 5.
+Having regard to the circumstances of a particular case, a longer sanitisation period may be imposed if so required to more fully forestall conflict of interest or negative public perception.

-Old Control Regime New Control Regime conflict of interest or negative public perception.
-(V) Final leave period 1.
-The taking up of outside work during the final leave period is subject to the rules governing sanitisation.
-1-2.
-Same as Section (V) items 1 to 2 under the Old Control Regime.
-2. Directorate civil servants are not permitted to take up any full-time paid work or any work of a commercial nature (including self-employment) during the final leave period, unless there are special considerations.
+(V) Final leave period

+- 1. The taking up of outside work during the final leave period is subject to the rules governing sanitisation. - 2.
+Directorate civil servants are not permitted to take up any full-time paid work or any work of a commercial nature (including self-employment) during the final leave period, unless there are special considerations.
 Directorate civil servants on final leave may, upon approval, take up part-time or notionally paid work with specified non-commercial organisations, subject to there being no problem of dual identity.

-(VI) Control period (counting from for during which prior permission is real ormal departure from the Government quired for taking up outside work) Directorate civil servants retired on pensionable or new permanent terms - D8 or equivalent - 3 years; 1-3.
-Same as Section (VI) items 1 to 3 under the Old Control Regime.
+- (VI) Control period (counting from formal departure from the Government during which prior permission is required for taking up outside work) - 1.
+Directorate civil servants retired on pensionable or new permanent terms -

+D8 or equivalent -3 years;

 Others -2 years.

-2. Directorate civil servants who left the service on grounds other than retirement after six or more years of continuous service - D8 or equivalent - 3 years; Others - 2 years.
+2. Directorate civil servants who left the service on grounds other than retirement after six or more years of continuous service -

+D8 or equivalent -3 years;

+Others -2 years.